pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

 corresponding to patch size [@kraan2009; @kraan2009a; @vangils2010; @bijleveld2016; @oudman2018].
-This idea is easily illustrated by creating neutral landscapes with varying autocorrelation ranges – landscapes with a high autocorrelation range have larger patches, __and are more predictable__ (see Figure 3).
+This idea is easily illustrated by creating neutral landscapes with varying autocorrelation ranges – landscapes with a high autocorrelation range have larger patches, and are more predictable (see Figure 3).
 In the wader-mudflat system, the mechanism underlying patch size does not need to be explicitly modelled to implement patch sizes.
 It suffices to understand that macrobenthic abundance is controlled by bottom-up processes over which agents have little influence.

-### Concept: Temporal predictability and change
+\subsection{Concept: Temporal predictability and change}

 The assumption of resources being independent of foraging agents is plainly ridiculous [@vandekoppel1997; @jefferies2006; @bijleveld2015].
 However, the proposed system is also far